enenra/aqdse/AQD - Easy Tool Access/Content/description.md

 * Automatically recognizes all vanilla tools in your inventory.
 * Features a settings page (F2 to bring up the menu) where you can bind the wheel onto a dedicated hotkey (default: Ctrl + T), and change settings to adjust its behavior to your preferences.
 * Rebind the slots tools are assigned to in the F2 menu, or add / remove tools from it in the F2 menu.
+* Bind arbitrary hotkeys to Welder, Grinder and Drill tools, skipping the use of the wheel entirely.

 ![](https://raw.githubusercontent.com/enenra/aqdse/master/assets/Notes.jpg)